submariner-io/submariner-website/src/content/development/release-process/_index.en.md

    If this is not a final release, set the `pre-release` field to `true` (that is uncomment the `pre-release` line below).
    This includes release candidates.
 This is important so it is not labeled as the Latest release in GitHub.

    When releasing on a stable branch, make sure to specify the branch as outlined below.
+Otherwise, omit it.

    ```yaml
    version: v0.8.0